qinatan/Fetch---iOS-Coding-Challenge/README.md

 ReceiptApp

-ReceiptApp is a SwiftUI-based application that fetches dessert and their details(instruction, ingredients and measures from an API and displays them.
+ReceiptApp is a SwiftUI-based application that fetches dessert and their details(instruction, ingredients and measures)
+from APIs and displays them.
 The app is structured using the MVVM (Model-View-ViewModel) architecture to ensure a clear separation of concerns and maintainability.

 Features